junxit/us-congress-bills-114/metadata.md

 - 2016-07-05 — Placed on the Union Calendar, Calendar No. 508.
 - 2016-07-05 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-657.
 - 2016-07-05 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-657.
+- 2016-09-12 — Rules Committee Resolution H. Res.
+858 Reported to House.
+Rule provides for consideration of H.R.
+3590 with 1 hour of general debate.
+Motion to recommit with or without instructions allowed.
+Bill is closed to amendments.
+The resolution provides that the amendment in the nature of a substitute recommended by the Committee on Ways and Means now printed in the bill shall be considered as adopted.
+- 2016-09-13 — Considered under the provisions of rule H. Res.
+858. (consideration: CR H5380-5386)
+- 2016-09-13 — DEBATE - The House proceeded with one hour of debate on H.R.
+3590.
+- 2016-09-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-13 — On passage Passed by the Yeas and Nays: 261 - 147 (Roll no. 502). (text: CR H5380)
+- 2016-09-13 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 261 - 147 (Roll no. 502).(text: CR H5380)
+- 2016-09-13 — Rule H. Res.
+858 passed House.
+- 2016-09-13 — Rule provides for consideration of H.R.
+3590 with 1 hour of general debate.
+Motion to recommit with or without instructions allowed.
+Bill is closed to amendments.
+The resolution provides that the amendment in the nature of a substitute recommended by the Committee on Ways and Means now printed in the bill shall be considered as adopted.
+- 2016-09-13 — The previous question was ordered pursuant to the rule. (consideration: CR H5385)